Populaire (film): Plot

-Louis begins to train Rose at his home, but he sets strict rules to prevent others from knowing that Rose is staying in his boyhood bedroom.
-He begins to teach her to type with all 10 fingers and Louis insists she take piano lessons (taught by Marie) to strengthen her fingers.
-As she struggles to learn to type with 10 fingers, Louis encourages her, colour-coding the keys on her typewriter and teaching her better posture.
-As the seasons change, she excels and Louis and Rose become close friends.
+Rose temporarily moves in with Louis so he can train her to become the fastest typist in the world.
+He teaches her to type with all 10 fingers and arranges for her to take piano lessons from Marie to strengthen her fingers.
+As Rose struggles to learn to type with 10 fingers, Louis encourages her by colour-coding the keys on her typewriter and teaching her better posture.
+Over time, she excels and the two grow close.